brycewray/hugo-site/content/posts/2021/06/two-paths-password-management.md

 {{% caption %}}The home page on the [Bitwarden website](https://www.bitwarden.com).{{% /caption %}}

 Each involves cloud sync from the word "go"[^Enpass] (although Bitwarden [can be self-hosted](https://bitwarden.com/help/article/install-on-premise/) by those who are sufficiently knowledgeable about "hardening" servers---which points us back toward the "this is for techies only" segment already owned by KeePass fans) and provides options for all the major operating systems and device types, as well as extensions for the vast majority of modern web browsers to further simplify your logging into websites.
-These providers' user-friendly apps and web browser extensions[^extsKP] give the non-KeePass way a **huge** usability advantage over the KeePass way.
+These providers’ user-friendly apps and web browser extensions[^extsKP] give the non-KeePass way a **huge** usability advantage over the KeePass way.

 [^Enpass]: I didn't include [Enpass](https://www.enpass.io) in this group because it doesn't exactly fit the description.
 Specifically, it's somewhat KeePass-like in that it doesn't store the database file on its servers but, instead, leaves it to the customer to store the file on his/her chosen cloud vendor if he/she wishes to have cross-device sync.

 [^extsKP]: Some KeePass-compatible apps---notably, KeePassXC---also work with web browser extensions, but this appears to be the exception rather than the rule in that category.
 Besides, the more hard-core KeePass rooters tend to express about as many suspicions about the security of browser extensions as they do for that of cloud-based database syncing.

-Another advantage these services have over the KeePass way is in their allowing secure storage and access of other sensitive data, such as credit cards' authentication codes.
+Another advantage these services have over the KeePass way is in their allowing secure storage and access of other sensitive data, such as credit cards’ authentication codes.
 (Some KeePass-compatible apps do allow this in some measure, but how they do it, and how easy they make it for you to use, will vary widely from app to app.)

-These services' pricing is all over the map, although there are free versions of nearly all of these---and definitely free *trials*, or at least generous money-back-guarantee periods, for all.
+These services’ pricing is all over the map, although there are free versions of nearly all of these---and definitely free *trials*, or at least generous money-back-guarantee periods, for all.
 You sign up with the service, download the appropriate app to each device, connect that app to your service account, and you're off to the races.

 The non-KeePass way, while technically not *quite* as secure as the KeePass method (mainly because you're putting more trust in a single provider than is necessary for the KeePass way even when cloud sync is involved), is far more convenient and requires a lot less up-front thinking.
 I found myself agreeing with two commenters I observed in a discussion of the two methods following a [Ghacks article from a few months back](https://www.ghacks.net/2021/02/20/migrating-from-lastpass-to-an-alternative-password-manager-keepass-vs-bitwarden-which-one-will-you-choose/):